Electrovaya: Electric Lift-Trucks

 In 2017, Electrovaya released heavy-duty Li-ion batteries designed for near continuous use in electric lift-trucks.
 In 2019 and 2020, the Raymond Corporation (a 100% subsidiary of Toyota) announced strategic agreements to use Electrovaya batteries as part of their electric forklift and battery product line.

 Autonomous Guided Vehicles

 Electrovaya developed and produced batteries suitable for smart-charging Autonomous guided vehicles, and partnered with Jabil to release an autonomous robot at ProMat 2019.

 Energy Storage Systems

-In 2013, Electrovaya delivered 25 stationary battery energy storage systems to Scottish and Southern Electricity Networks ranging from 12-80 kWh for integrating renewable energy into power grids.
+In 2013, Electrovaya delivered 25 stationary battery energy storage systems to Scottish and Southern Electricity Networks ranging from 12 to 80 kWh for integrating renewable energy into power grids.

 In 2015, Electrovaya installed a 450 kWh energy storage system for Glencore's microgrid at a remote mine in Northern Canada, allowing the use of alternate energy sources and reducing the use of diesel generators.

 In 2016, Electrovaya completed a pilot project with Toronto Hydro to develop a containerized 600 kWh battery to balance grid loads.

 Electrovaya also developed a transportable energy storage system for ConEdison capable of storing 800 kWh of energy to use during grid blackouts.